daveism/ncgis-talk-2017-resources/github.md

 There should be a new file in your repository named CNAME.
 It contains the text you entered as a subdomain.

 Add a cname record according to DNS providers directions.
 There are just too many providers to go over each one.
-Here is an example using Amazons Route 53.
+Here is an example of what the cname looks like using Amazons Route 53.

 The viewer has some hardcoding in it we need fix it change this: